-Most anxious moments of my Kilimanjaro climb.
-I was served dinner at 5 pm as I had to get up at 10.30 pm to get ready for my final ascent at midnight.
+Then came the most anxious moments of my Kilimanjaro climb.
+I was walking for the last seven hours, arrived at Kibo Hut base camp.
+Got served my dinner at 5 pm in evening as I had to get up at 10.30 pm, after few hours rest, to get ready for my final ascend at midnight.

 Why to climb at midnight?
 Two reasons.
 First, to reach at the top of Mt Kilimanjaro to witness the magical sunrise after a climb of around 6 hrs.
 Second, freezing temperature of night settles the loose scree that facilitates climbers to ascend on steep trail.